 Ropes & Gray’s public service commitment is a hallmark of the firm, rooted in the example set by the firm’s founders more than a century and a half ago.
 From securing asylum for endangered immigrants, to helping people keep their homes, to winning the release of the wrongly convicted, Ropes & Gray strives to provide the highest level of pro bono legal advice and support to those who need it most.

-Our attorneys, paralegals, summer associates and other professionals worldwide donated more than 170,000 hours of legal services in 2019.
+Our attorneys, paralegals, summer associates and other professionals worldwide donated more than 425,000 hours of legal services from 2019–2021.
 By providing direct representation and partnering with human rights, legal reform and other organizations, Ropes & Gray helps impoverished individuals, underserved communities, nonprofits and small businesses that might otherwise lack access to legal services.

 For its pro bono efforts, Ropes & Gray has received numerous accolades, including:

-- In its “2019 Pro Bono Scorecard,” The American Lawyer ranked Ropes & Gray in the top 10—out of the largest 200 U.S. law firms—for U.S. pro bono work.
-In its international ranking, which recognizes contributions of lawyers based outside the United States, the firm ranked 12.
+- In its “2021 Pro Bono Scorecard,” The American Lawyer ranked Ropes & Gray highly for U.S. pro bono work.
+In its international ranking, which recognizes contributions of lawyers based outside the United States, the firm ranked in the top 10.

 - Since 2017, Ropes & Gray has been ranked in the top three on The American Lawyer’s “A-List,” an annual ranking of the top 20 law firms in the United States.
 The firm’s pro bono work factors strongly in this prestigious honor.